 SAP should be assured that if we see any of this Goodfellas horse****, our readers will read about it, and it will be reported to legal authorities along with Mr. Waldbaum’s claims against SAP that are part of the public record.

 The obvious question is, why would Mr. Waldbaum lie about these things?
 Second, if these claims are correct, then Mr. Waldbaum and his family should be placed in witness protection, which is Mr. Waldbaum’s request.
 People do not simply request to be placed in witness protection.
 Witness protection significantly reduces your freedoms, relocates your entire family, severs communication to friends and family.
 It is one of the most disruptive things that can happen in a person’s life.

-Secondly, it appears that Mr. Waldbaum does not at all trust French law enforcement, and brings up the question of how much longer (if he is even still there) Mr. Waldbaum and his family will live in France.
+Secondly, it appears that Mr. Waldbaum does not trust French law enforcement and brings up the question of how much longer (if he is even still there) Mr. Waldbaum and his family will live in France.

 Imagine that is something that Mr. Waldbaum is requesting.
-He does not state this explicitly in the filing, but when a witness seeks protection, this is the result that occurs in the US system.
+He does not state this explicitly in the filing, but when a witness seeks protection, this results in the US system.